Ephesians 1:3-6

 Before the foundation of the world, God chose His people in Christ to be holy, adopted, and filled with praise for His grace.

-3 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ,
+3 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly realms.

-4 even as he chose us in him before the foundation of the world, that we would be holy and without defect before him in love,
+4 For He chose us in Him before the foundation of the world to be holy and blameless in His presence.
+In love

-5 having predestined us for adoption as children through Jesus Christ to himself, according to the good pleasure of his desire,
+5 He predestined us for adoption as His sons through Jesus Christ, according to the good pleasure of His will,

-6 to the praise of the glory of his grace, by which he freely gave us favor in the Beloved,
+6 to the praise of His glorious grace, which He has freely given us in the Beloved One.

 Before the foundation of the world, God chose His people in Christ to be holy, adopted, and filled with praise for His grace.